mahmoodlab/MCAT/docs/README.md

 To download diagnostic WSIs (formatted as .svs files), molecular feature data and other clinical metadata, please refer to the [NIH Genomic Data Commons Data Portal](https://portal.gdc.cancer.gov/) and the [cBioPortal](https://www.cbioportal.org/).
 WSIs for each cancer type can be downloaded using the [GDC Data Transfer Tool](https://docs.gdc.cancer.gov/Data_Transfer_Tool/Users_Guide/Data_Download_and_Upload/).

 #### 2. Processing Whole Slide Images
-To process WSIs, first, the tissthen ue regions in each biopsy slide are segmented using Otsu's Segmentation on a downsampled WSI using OpenSlide.
+To process WSIs, first, the tissue regions in each biopsy slide are segmented using Otsu's Segmentation on a downsampled WSI using OpenSlide.
 The 256 x 256 patches without spatial overlapping are extracted from the segmented tissue regions at the desired magnification.
 Consequently, a pretrained truncated ResNet50 is used to encode raw image patches into 1024-dim feature vectors, which we then save as .pt files for each WSI.
 The extracted features then serve as input (in a .pt file) to the network.
 The following folder structure is assumed for the extracted features vectors:
 ```bash
 DATA_ROOT_DIR/
     └──TCGA_BLCA/